ArdentLabs/ardent-script/README.md

 - `EVALUATE`: Evaluate `expression` using the other variables.
   - This variable must come **after** all the variables it depends on.

-- `SHUFFLEADD`: Given a list of variables in `variables`, instantiate them using the variable values, shuffle their order, and join them using addition.
-  Output is the instantiated expression.

-- `SUFFLEMULT`: Given a list of variables in `variables`, instantiate them using the variable values, shuffle their order, and join them using multiplication.
+- `SHUFFLEJOIN`: Given a list of `operands`, shuffle them, instantiate them using the existing variables, and then join the operands together using the specified `operator`.
-  Output is the instantiated expression.
+  Note that `operator` and `operand` do not have to be valid operators and operands.
+The string processing works regardless.

 A variable may optionally specify a `name` to improve readability.
 By default, numbers are named using their order - the first variable would be named `1`, the second would be named `2`, and so on.